adi-QTPi/go-learning/99-logs/log.md

 - learn structs and interface.
 - make a rough notebook directory for hands on.
 - go can run on gcc compiler!
-- guilt, determined to not break the flow from now on...
+- guilt, determined to not break the flow from now on...\

+## Day-3 > Tue ; July 8, 2025
+- study errors and loop